 Counselling is not about telling you what to do or giving you advice.
-It is about giving you the time and space to talk about what worries you, so you can find your own way through the problem and to discover your own inner strength that will help you in the future.
+It gives you the time and space to talk your worries, so you can find your own way through the problem and discover your own inner strength that can help you in the future.

 Going to see a counsellor provides you with a safe, confidential space and time dedicated to you and whatever you wish to talk, or write about, with a person who really listens to what you have to say, will follow where you go and tries to understand how you feel or act the way you do.
 This person is someone who will not judge or criticise you.

 Sometimes you don't feel able to talk to friends and family if the problem concerns them.
 At other times you don't want to worry them.
 This is when a counsellor can help you, they are not connected to anyone in your family, they are independent and impartial.

 By exploring things together you will be able to find your own way forward.
 You will develop a greater understanding of your feelings and emotions, find ways to change them if you wish or accept them and feel able to face life again.